hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

             }

-			// at this point we can set information about this Resource Group into the State metadata.ResourceData.Set("name", id.ResourceGroup)
+			// at this point we can set information about this Resource Group into the State
+			// identifier fields such as the name, resource group name to name a few need to be sourced
+			// from the Resource ID instead of the API response metadata.ResourceData.Set("name", id.ResourceGroup)

 			// the SDK will return a Model as well as a nested Properties object for the resource